Things to do

 The New York Historical Society (77th St.) and the Childrens Museum (83d St) are only a few blocks away.

-Or, after visiting the Planetarium why not stroll through Central Park and the Great Lawn or visit Strawberry Fields and the John Lennon memorial.
+Or, after visiting the Planetarium, why not stroll through Central Park and the Great Lawn and visit Strawberry Fields and the John Lennon memorial.

-With the #1 Subway at Broadway and 79tn Street, the (B) and (C) Subway trains at Central Park West and 81st Street, and the Crosstown bus passing in front of your door, you're within easy access of all New York City has to offer.
+With the #1 IRT Subway at Broadway and 79th Street, the (B) and (C) IND Subway trains at Central Park West and 81st Street, the Crosstown bus passing in front of your door, and the bus lines going up and down Riverside Drive, Broadway, Amsterdam, Columbus, and Central Park West Avenues you have easy access to all New York City has to offer with your Metro Card for subways and buses.

 The upper-west side is also famous for a host of great brunch places and restaurants, all a few minutes walk away, including:

-- Cafe con Leche - Amsterdam Ave btwn 80th and 81st
+- Cafe con Leche - Amsterdam Ave between 80th and 81st

-- Sarabeth's - Amsterdam Ave btwn 80th and 81st, for a really serious brunch
+- Sarabeth's - Amsterdam Ave between 80th and 81st, for a really serious brunch

-- Amsterdam Luncheonette - Amsterdam Ave btwn 81st and 82nd - a good breakfast bet
+- Amsterdam Luncheonette - Amsterdam Ave between 81st and 82nd - a good breakfast bet

-- Nice-Matin - Amsterdam Ave and 79th St
+- Nice-Matin at Amsterdam Ave and 79th St

-- Tamarind - Amsterdam Ave btwn 80th and 81st
+- Tamarind - Amsterdam Ave between 80th and 81st

 - St. James Pub on the corner of 81st & Amsterdam.

-- leaving that immediate area produces scores of good restaurants on Broadway and Columbus and Amsterdam Avenues.
+- leaving that immediate area produces scores of good restaurants (and some superb ones) on Broadway and Columbus and Amsterdam Avenues.

 and a half away on Broadway and 81st St..